pantherale0/wyoming-satellite-termux/README.md

 Ensure you have completely restarted the device once setup is complete, Wyoming should autostart.

+- Microsoft Surface Go 2 (BlissOS 15)

+Run the script with your configured options and setup in Home Assistant, no further actions are required.

 ### Devices not supported

 - Lenovo Smart Clock 2